patrickrottman/severance-clock/README.md

-# Severance Time
+# Severance Clock

-A homage to Apple TV's "Severance" series, recreating the iconic number selection and binning animation sequence from the show.
+A homage to Apple TV's "Severance" series, recreating the iconic mysterious number grid animation sequence from the show, reimagined as a clock.

 ## About This Project